|

 Thai name meaning "bird."

-English name derived from the name of the bird of prey, itself from Old
+English name derived from the name of the bird of prey, from Old

 French cresserelle, a derivative of cressele, meaning